Browsed by

 Archaeological discoveries have confirmed the reliability of the book in many instances.
 Alleged historical inaccuracies have either been found to be nonexistent, or have reasonable explanations, upon close examination.
 Objective evidence supports the fact that the prophet Daniel himself wrote the book in the 6th century BCE, and definitively excludes the late-date, 2nd century BCE, hypothesis for the Book of Daniel on a number of counts:

 Daniel claimed to write the book (Daniel 12:4), and from Daniel 7:2 onward he used the autobiographical first person.
-The Jewish Talmud agrees with this testimony, and Jesus Christ attributes quotes from from Daniel 9:27; 11:31; 12:11, to “Daniel the prophet” (Matthew 24:15).
+The Jewish Talmud agrees with this testimony, and Jesus Christ attributes quotes from Daniel 9:27; 11:31; 12:11, to “Daniel the prophet” (Matthew 24:15).

 Ecclesiasticus or The Wisdom of Ben Sira is an apocryphal, uninspired book.
-The same list of Old Testament heroes in the book also omits Ezra and Mordecai (who were great heroes to postexilic Jews), Jehoshaphat, Job, and all the judges except Samuel.
+The same list of Old Testament heroes in this book also omits Ezra and Mordecai (who were great heroes to postexilic Jews), Jehoshaphat, Job, and all the judges except Samuel.
 Daniel’s omission from a list in a non canonical book, that makes no claim to being exhaustive, doesn’t prove he was a fictitious character, or that the writer Book of Daniel is a pseudonymous fraud.

 The Babylonian system of counting the years of a king’s reign did not include his accession year, but the system used in Judah did.
 Jehoiakim’s accession year was 608 BCE.
 Thus, Daniel, in Babylon, calculated according to the accession year system, wrote that Jehoiakim’s “third year” (1:1) was the year Nebuchadnezzar invaded Judah (605 BCE).
 But Jeremiah, in Jerusalem, calculated using the non-accession year system, and accurately stated that Jehoiakim’s “fourth year” was Nebuchadnezzar’s “first year” (25:1).
 It is unlikely that a shrewd forger, as critics claim the writer of Daniel was, would contradict so respected a source as Jeremiah, especially in the very first verse of the book.